Buying a foreclosed home sounds great. They are offered at bargain-basement prices and you can achieve fast equity by fixing it up.

 The reason foreclosures are often cheaper than other homes is that they are in bad shape.
 Often, the former owner ran into financial trouble long before they were foreclosed on.
 They didn’t keep up on maintenance.

 And, once the owners realize they will lose the home, it’s a free-for-all.
 They sometimes even rip out the appliances and sell them for extra cash before they’re evicted.
 This is the sad reality of foreclosures.

 Most of these homes are sold as-is.
 That means the seller will do no repairs.
-The lender won’t approved it for USDA financing if one of the many property condition requirements aren’t met.
+The lender won’t approve it if it doesn’t meet USDA financing property requirements.

 If you find a foreclosed property in great condition, you might just be able to buy with USDA, but the chances of finding such a property are slim.